mendix/docs/content/howto/mobile/native-build-locally.md

 #### 3.1.1 With Git installed

 1. Use `git@github.com:mendix/native-template.git` or `https://github.com/mendix/native-template.git` to clone the project locally.
-Run:

-   `git clone --single-branch --branch <release/version-number> <repo-url>`
+2. Run the following command: `git clone --single-branch --branch <release/version-number> <repo-url>`.
 2. Run `npm i && cd ios && pod install` to install the required dependencies.

 #### 3.1.2 Without Git

 1. Navigate to the [Native Template releases](github.com/mendix/native-template/releases).

-2. Scroll to the version your want to download.
+2. Scroll to the version you want to download.
 3. Select the source code binary to download a copy of the code.

    {{% image_container width="250" %}}![iOS output](attachments/native-build-locally/github-assets.png){{% /image_container %}}

 4. Unzip the file.

-5. Run ``npm i && cd ios && pod install` to install the required dependencies.
+5. Run `npm i && cd ios && pod install` to install the required dependencies.

 ## 4 Bundle your Mendix App

-For bundling your resources Native Builder supports an offline command that runs MXBuild and generates the required bundle and assets.
+For bundling your resources, the Native Builder supports an offline command that runs MXBuild and generates the required bundle and assets.

 1. Run